 What is One Click Privacy?

-It is worthwhile to mention that both adware-type apps and browser hijackers can be designed to gather various data as well.
+Note that adware-type apps and browser hijackers can gather data as well.
 For example, IP addresses, geolocations, entered search queries, addresses of visited websites.
-They can be designed to collect sensitive information as well.
-What is worse, gathered data could be monetized by selling it to third parties or misused to generate revenue on other ways.
+They can also collect private, sensitive information.
+Furthermore, the data is monetized by selling it to third parties or misused to generate revenue in other ways.

 |Name||One Click Privacy potentially unwanted application|

 |Threat Type||PUP (potentially unwanted program), PUA (potentially unwanted application)|

 |Detection Names (OneClickPrivacySetup.exe)||Avast (Win64:Malware-gen), AVG (Win64:Malware-gen), ESET-NOD32 (A Variant Of Win64/XportOptimizer.A Potentially Unwanted), McAfee (Artemis!78762CF6F92B), Microsoft (PUA:Win32/PCOptimizerPro), Full List Of Detections (VirusTotal)|

 |Symptoms||A program that you do not recall installing suddenly appeared on your computer.
 A new application is performing computer scans and displays warning messages about 'found issues'.
 Asks for payment to eliminate the supposedly found errors.|

 |Distribution Methods||Deceptive pop-up ads, free software installers (bundling), fake Flash Player installers.|

 |Damage||Monetary loss (unnecessary purchase of fake software), unwanted warning pop-ups, slow computer performance.|